Frida Palmer: Career

 She listed over 259 stars with irregular periodicity variability, examined their galactic distribution, arranged by spectral type.
 Most spectra lacked the lines typical of the Mira variable stars.
 She discovered that the light curves of some stars could be interpreted as interference between two or more simultaneous, periodic events in the stars.

 Her academic career was stopped short because of World War II and she started work at the Swedish National Defence Radio Establishment as a cryptographer systems analyst.
 Palmer decoded Soviet marine signaling messages in the Arctic Ocean.
 Palmer never got any real recognition from cryptography colleagues Gunnar Blom and Sven Wäsström, who considered her an insignificant "star analyst".

 The Supreme Chief, Commander Torgil Thorén, however, stated in 1943 that she always "attended to prompt perception, energy and a clear sense of order" and that "she always included the work with interest and diligence and observed impeccable and honest conduct".

 In 1945, while still employed at FRA, she published a list of another 98 red variable stars, the largest uniform compilation of non-Mira variable stars.
 She was seriously considered for a travel scholarship for "academically educated women" to do research in the United States but was not chosen.
 In 1945, at only 41 she gave up on her career as an astronomer to become a professor in Halmstad and look after her aging mother.
 While a qualified and dedicated teacher she had low tolerance for students who did not understand mathematics and physics.
 Her students feared going up to the blackboard to answer questions in front of her.
 She certainly did not enjoy being a teacher and yearned to return to her previous life.

 When Elsa died Frida opened her social circle and started an Association for Working Women in Stockholm.
 She continued to travel and went to Cairo, Egypt in 1963.

+Death

 Palmér died on October 13, 1966, in Halmstad, Sweden.
 The Frida Palmér Observatory at Halmstad University in south Sweden is named after her.